-The Facebook data breach and Plum
+The Facebook data breach and how Plum handled it.

 There has been no fraudulent activity and your Plum accounts are safe.